Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/screen_space_effects/reflections.rst

    Enabling this option reduces drastically video memory usage and increase performances at the cost of quality.

 Trace Precision
-   Increase precision of the ray trace but introduce more noise and lower the maximum trace distance.
+   Increases precision of the ray trace but introduces more noise and lowers the maximum trace distance.
    Increased precision also increases performance cost.

 Thickness